toddcircle/Bluefin-OS-Desktop-setup-script/README.md

 - **Natural scrolling for mouse**
   The the way it *should* be.

+  - **Nautilus text location**
+  As there is no Up button something about breadcrumbs

 ## 🚀 How to Use:

 Open a terminal and run the following commands: